stellagra/stellagra.github.io/_pages/studentprojects.md

 - Image Generation and Classification

 Feel free to contact me with project suggestions.
 Be mindful that I have a limited capacity of supervisions I am agreeing to at a time, therefore please reach out early.
-Additionally, you can consider a joint supervision, which gives the opportunity to combine the knowledge of different people.
+You can consider a joint supervision, which gives the opportunity to combine the knowledge of different people.

 ## Projects elsewhere
 You also might want to look elsewhere at ITU.
 You can find interesting student projects in the following groups here: